kevaldonga/dev3/README.md

 ## TODOs after cloning repo
         1. change collation of reaction field in reactions table to utf16_bin
+        2. set uuid to index it in all tables.

 ## Routes Documentation Format
         /*